NKEvt/School-Project-Weather/README.md

   - Learn how to use Open-Meteo.com API.

 * Write the Python code on GitHub workspace.
-* Get temperature data, represent it for analyze and change if required.
+* Get temperature data, display it for review and change the code if required.
 * Use Chat GPT for help to write and fix the code.